AKUMON12/Git-cheat-sheet/README.md

-git init                                   # Initialize a Git repository git add .                                  # Add all files to staging git commit -m "Initial commit"             # Commit with a message git remote add origin <repo_URL>           # Link your local repo to GitHub git push -u origin main                    # Push to the main branch
+git init                                   # Initialize a Git repository git add .                                  # Add all files to staging git commit -m "Initial commit"             # Commit with a message git branch -M main                         # Renames the current branch to main git remote add origin <repo_URL>           # Link your local repo to GitHub git push -u origin main                    # Push to the main branch
 ```